amykyta3/speedy-antlr-tool/docs/example.rst

 `setup.py <https://github.com/amykyta3/speedy-antlr-example/blob/master/setup.py>`_

 This example setup script shows how to gracefully omit the C++ accelerator if it fails to build.
-Recall from earlier, if the extension is not avialable, the ``parse()`` wrapper function will automatically choose the Python equivalent.
+Recall from earlier, if the extension is not available, the ``parse()`` wrapper function will automatically choose the Python equivalent.